mohanty-sd/SHAPES/DATA/newbnchmrk.md

 # Notes
 - In this release of SHAPES, predictor values are assumed to be spaced uniformly.
 Hence, a sampling frequency makes sense.
-- See more about the *numPad* parameter, which specifies the number of padded samples, [here](./README.md).
+- The *numPad* parameter specifies the number of padded samples.
+Padding is discussed [here](./README.md).